-One Day Introductory PMC Workshop
+One Day PMC Jewelry Workshop

-April 21 @ 10:00 am - 3:00 pm$140.00
+August 25 @ 10:00 am - 3:00 pm$100.00

-Terri Hickey has a B.S in Fashion Merchandising and Design from the University of Illinois at Urbana- Champaign and spent a number of years in the fashion world on both the design and manufacturing sides of the business.
+Terri Hickey had a B.S in Fashion Merchandising and Design from the University of Illinois at Urbana- Champaign and spent some years in the fashion world on both the design and manufacturing sides of the business.
 After many years of being a stay-at-home-Mom, Terri decided to head back to the drawing board and resume classes.
 She got sidetracked along the way by the exciting new world of Precious Metal Clay.
 Always a lover of jewelry, she immediately recognized how easily her design skills could merge with the properties of metal clay and her jewelry career was off and running.
 Now a certified metal clay artist, her jewelry has branched out in several directions to include chain maille, dichroic glass, and traditional metal work.

 Metal clay is a crafting medium consisting of tiny particles of metal such as silver, gold, bronze, or copper mixed with an organic binder and water for use in making jewelry, beads and small sculptures.
 Originating in Japan in 1990, metal clay can be shaped just like any soft clay, by hand or using molds.
 After drying, the clay can be fired in a variety of ways such as in a kiln, with a handheld gas torch, or on a gas stove, depending on the type of clay and the metal in it.
 The binder burns away, leaving the pure sintered metal.
 Shrinkage of between 8% and 30% occur (depending on the product used).
 Alloys such as bronze, sterling silver, and steel also are available.